privilegeescalation/.org/content/stories/founders-statement.md

 ### 5. We value diversity

- > We need everyone - including white guys.
+ > We need everyone.

 Having a well-balanced breadth of people working with the foundation is our primary value.
-So yes -- we expect to have members from all classes of the world present.
+So yes -- we hope to have members from all classes of the world present.

 Members will be responsible for drafting and maintaining the following items.